Strip-logging in Indonesia, sounds for sleep, and carbon offset alternatives | Newsletter #43

 Neil and Team earth.fm

-Reach out on hello@earth.fm 👋
+Reach out on hello@earth.fm đ

-Forward this newsletter to anyone who would appreciate it ✉️
+Forward this newsletter to anyone who would appreciate it âď¸

-Join the conversation with the Earth.fm community 🤝
+Join the conversation with the Earth.fm community đ¤

-Submit a recording 🎤
+Submit a recording đ¤

 Follow us on Twitter.
-Instagram and YouTube 💻
+Instagram and YouTube đť

-Listen to nature sounds in your browser by installing our free extension 🎧
+Listen to nature sounds in your browser by installing our free extension đ§

-Earth.fm is a completely free streaming service of 800+ nature sounds from around the world, offering natural soundscapes and guided meditations for people who wish to listen to nature, relax, and become more connected.
+Earth.fm is a completely free streaming service of 900+ nature sounds from around the world, offering natural soundscapes and guided meditations for people who wish to listen to nature, relax, and become more connected.
+Launched in 2022, Earth.fm is a non-profit and a 1% for the Planet Environmental Partner.

 Check out our recordings of nature ambience from sound recordists and artists spanning the globe, our thematic playlists of immersive soundscapes and our Wind Is the Original Radio podcast.

-You can join the earth.fm family by signing up for our newsletter of weekly inspiration for your precious ears, or become a member and not only enjoy extra earth.fm features and goodies but help us grow new forests on our beloved planet.
+You can join the Earth.fm family by signing up for our newsletter of weekly inspiration for your precious ears, or become a member to enjoy the extra Earth.fm features and goodies and support us on our mission.